Firoza Begum (singer)

-Firoza Begum (ফিরোজা বেগম; 28 July 1930 – 9 September 2014) was a Bangladeshi Nazrul Geeti singer.
+Firoza Begum (ফিরোজা বেগম; 28 July 1930 – 9 September 2014) was a Bangladeshi Bengali Nazrul Geeti singer.
 She was awarded the Independence Day Award in 1979 by the government of Bangladesh.

 Early life and career

 Firoza Begum was born in Gopalganj District on 28 July 1930 to the zamindar family of Ratail Ghonaparha.
 Her parents were Khan Bahadur Mohammad Ismail of Faridpur, and Begum Kowkabunnesa.
 She became drawn to music in her childhood.
 She started her career in 1940s.

 Firoza Begum first sang in All India Radio while studying in sixth grade.
 She met the national poet Kazi Nazrul Islam at the age of 10.
 She became a student of his.
 In 1942, she recorded her first Islamic song by the gramophone record company His Master's Voice in 78 rpm disk format.
 Since then, 12 LP, 4 EP, 6 CD and more than 20 audio cassette records have been released.
 She lived in Kolkata from 1954 until she moved to Dhaka in 1967.